juju/docs/src/en/commands.md

 # Juju Command reference

 You can get a list of Juju commands by entering `juju help commands` on the command line.
-These commands are also listed here, with usage and examples.
-Click on the expander triangle to see details of each command.
+These commands are also listed below, along with usage and examples.
+Click on the expander triangle to see the details of a command.

 ^# actions